merenlab/merenlab.org/courses/PFLS/index.md

 bash PFLS/EXC-003/fasta-file-processor.sh test.fa
 ```

 You can use this information to make sure things will work on my end (if `cd ~/github && ls PFLS/EXC-003/fasta-file-processor.sh` does not produce an error, you're good).
-You can test your program using any FASTA file, incuding those that we have in the data package, but you do not know the *FASTA files* I will be using to test your script on my end.
+You can test your program using any FASTA file, incuding those that we have in the data package, but you do not know the *FASTA files I will be using* to test your script on my end.

-If `git clone` step and the step of running your script on a FASTA file with works with the expected out works without a problem, you have a full grade for this exercise, *even if the numbers are not correct*.
+If the `git clone` step and the step of running your script on a FASTA file both work with the expected output format without a problem, you have a full grade for this exercise, *even if the numbers are not correct*.

 ---